Yuanjing-Wei/INSTRUCTSCORE_Blog/README.md

 ## Diving Deeper: From Student to Master

-Here's a deep dive into the genesis and evolution of INSTRUCTSCORE, structured in three pivotal phases:
+Here's a deep dive into the genesis and evolution of INSTRUCTSCORE:

 <p align="center"><img src="./figure2.png" alt="figure2"/></p>